ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Acknowledgments

-We are grateful to VeraSense, and also Gowri Sankar Ramachandran and Ritesh Kumar Singh, for setting up the DeltaIoT environment and supporting the initial experiments.
-We also like to express our appreciation to Prof. Danny Hughes and the NES task force of DistriNet labs, KU Leuven for their continuous support in our research.
-Last but not least, we appreciate the feedback and input we received from Axel Legay.
+We are grateful to VersaSense, Gowri Sankar Ramachandran, and Ritesh Kumar Singh for setting up DeltaIoT.
+We express our appreciation to Prof. Danny Hughes and his team at DistriNet for their continuous support in our research.
+We also appreciate the feedback we received from Axel Legay.